 The Company has a shared services agreement with SSB.
-At December 31, 2023, the Company had income taxes payable to SSB of \$1,191,036 for the Company's proportionate share of income taxes and \$11,007 payable to SSB for outstanding Company invoices, which are recorded within Income Taxes Payable to Parent and Accounts Payable, respectively, on the Company's Statement of Financial Condition.
+At December 31, 2024, the company had income taxes payable to SSB of \$8,969 which is recorded within Income Taxes Payable to Parent on the Company's Statement of Financial Condition.
 The Company engages in transactions with related parties in the ordinary course of business in compliance with applicable regulations.